[Opinion] Sweden's non-lockdown didn't work - why not?

 Sure, number of deaths in Sweden have been much higher compared to other Nordic states.

-Given that the vast majority of casualties is concentrated in the 70+ age group, however, such regrettable outcome has very little to do with the strategy and more to do with politics; that is, the ill-implemented privatisation of social care system in the country.
+Given that the vast majority of casualties is concentrated in the 70+ age group, however, such a regrettable outcome has very little to do with the strategy and more to do with politics; that is, the ill-implemented privatisation of social care system in the country.

 Had Stockholm imposed a tough lockdown, the death toll amongst the elderly would have still been high.